RudyMartin/dsai-2025/ASU/1-Sessions/1Ja - (2:30) - Lab 2 - Mission - Arduino Setup and Exercise.md

    ```
 4. Go to **Tools > Board > Boards Manager**.
 5. Search for **"esp32"** and install the latest version by **Espressif Systems**.
+6. Other libraries we use can be added later:
+   - a) ESP32-HUB75-MatrixPanel

 ---